-The OCCI advisory committee is comprised of a cross section of industry professionals, including caterers, chefs, food and beverage directors, hotel and restaurant chefs, students and instructors.
+The OCCI advisory committee is comprised of a cross section of industry professionals, including pastry chefs, bakers, hotel and restaurant chefs, in-store bakers, graduates and instructors.
 The committee meets at least biannually during the academic year.
 Committee members are kept informed of issues related to the program, offer guidance in placing students in externship opportunities, assist in the annual review of curriculum, and serve as ambassadors in the community.
 At the same time they provide valuable input on the needs of the local industry and provide ideas and support for incorporating them into the program.